eliahvo/e-vehicle-rental/README.md

    docker-compose up
    ```

-   ❗ **IMPORTANT:** If you run in any errors concerning the `entrypoint.sh` files, just copy and paste them with your user in the same place and with the same filename as before.
-This results in a new creation of the files but with the nessesary permissions to run them.
+   ❗ **IMPORTANT:** If you run in any errors concerning the `entrypoint.sh` files, download the git project as zip and copy entrypoint.sh from the downloaded zip file to the corresponding folders.
+There are three scripts which have to be replaced: [/bretsch-app/bretsch-api/entrypoint.sh](/bretsch-app/bretsch-api/entrypoint.sh), [/bretsch-app/bretsch-frontend/entrypoint.sh](/bretsch-app/bretsch-frontend/entrypoint.sh), [ /bretsch-app/bretsch-socket-server/entrypoint.sh](/bretsch-app/bretsch-socket-server/entrypoint.sh).
+This results in a new creation of the files but with the necessary permissions to run them.

    **Note:** In some cases, the creation of the DB docker is slower than the API docker.
 This is resulting in the API docker failing to connect to the DB and automatically synchronies the db schema.
 If this is the case, make sure to restart the project or execute the following command manually as soon as the db is up and running: